Uberi/Minetest-WorldEdit/WorldEdit API.md

 ### count = worldedit.copy2(pos1, pos2, off)

 Copies the region defined by positions `pos1` and `pos2` by the offset vector `off`.
+Note that the offset needs to be big enough that there is no overlap.

 Returns the number of nodes copied.